 Science gets spooky at the Saint Louis Science Center's annual Halloween party!
-Bring your little ghouls, goblins, astronauts and dinosaurs to this Halloween event for hands-on, spell-binding science.
-You can even get spooked in the Haunted Lab as you make your own slimy creation.
+Bring your little ghouls, goblins, astronauts and dinosaurs to this candy-free Halloween event featuring hands-on, spell-binding science.

 The whole family is encouraged to come in costume.
 (Visitors over the age of 12 are asked not to wear masks.)

-October 25-28, 2018 from 5 to 8 p.m at the Saint Louis Science Center.
-General admission and parking are free; some experiences require tickets that will be available on-site.
+October 24-27, 2019, from 5 to 8 p.m each night at the Saint Louis Science Center.
+General admission and parking are free.

 More information slsc.org